1940s – A result of WWII was the rocketing rates in volunteerism. Urban centres responded by creating volunteer centres across the country.

 1955 – The Central Volunteer Bureau was formally created by the Junior League of Calgary.

 1988 – The Olympics takes Calgarians by storm and the volunteer spirit becomes part of our community culture.

 1990s – Calgary non-profits needed help engaging volunteers in a meaningful way, so we began working one-on-one and side-by-side with our member organizations and citizens with a vision, to help them achieve their missions and goals.

 2012 – Volunteer Calgary and CentrePoint for Non-Profit Management merge, and Propellus is born.
 Expanded services now allow us to continue connecting and promoting non-profits and volunteers, as well as to provide capacity-building training and resources.

-The Future – digitizing volunteerism beyond recruitment to include retention and recognition.
-Over 60 years of experience will be available at your desk at any time through a simple, affordable digital platform for volunteer engagement.
+2019 – Propellus completed a transformation of digitizing volunteerism beyond recruitment to include all our services of volunteer engagement.
+Over 65 years of experience is now available at your desk at any time through a simple, affordable digital platform for volunteer engagement.

 The Future – With volunteers at the center, we will continue to work together with non-profit organizations and regional partners to actively shape the future of volunteerism in Canada!